elastic/kibana/src/plugins/index_pattern_field_editor/README.md

 You can provide an optional `onSave` handler to be notified when the field has being created/updated.
 This handler is called after the field has been persisted to the saved object.

-`field: IndexPatternField` (optional)
+`fieldName: string` (optional)

-You can optionally create a field to edit.
+You can optionally pass the name of a field to edit.
+Leave empty to create a new runtime field based field.

 ### `userPermissions.editIndexPattern(): boolean`